wojdyr/fityk/doc/model.rst

 the variables (or their values) can be given in any order.

 Function types can can have specified default values for some parameters.
-The variables for such parameters can be omitted, e.g.::
+The variables for such parameters can be omitted; but if so, the non-omitted variables must specify their parameter names e.g.::

    =-> i Pearson7